 - Free summer concerts every Sunday.

-- Encinitas Beach Kids- a non-competitive beach program for kids ages 6-8 with the emphasis on learning beach safety and awareness, first aid, marine life awareness, introduction to body surfing and just having fun on the beach.
+- Encinitas Beach Kids- a non-competitive beach program for kids ages 6-8, emphasizing learning beach safety and awareness, first aid, marine life awareness, introduction to body surfing, and just having fun on the Beach.

-- Surf Camps for adults and children offered on this beach.
+- Surf Camps for adults and children are offered on this Beach.

 D Street Beach

-D Street Beach is another favorite surfing spot for locals, so much so, that many on the website Yelp, have left reviews begging (in so many words) others keep quiet about its location.
-With this in mind, let us have a look at D Street Beach.
+D Street Beach is another favorite surfing spot for locals, so much so that many on the website Yelp have left reviews begging (in so many words) for others to keep quiet about its location.
+With this in mind, let us look at D Street Beach.

-Boneyard Beach is another favorite surfing spot which includes all of the beach south of D Street Beach and north of Swami’s Beach.
+Boneyard Beach is another favorite surfing spot, including all beaches south of D Street Beach and north of Swami’s Beach.

-This a dry sandy beach during low to mid tide but is not accessible during high tide.
-The bluffs are very steep here, and therefore the homes on the cliffs above cannot see the beach below.
-Because of this, this beach attracts the ‘clothing-optional’ kinda crowd.
+This dry sandy beach from low to mid tide is not accessible during high tide.
+The bluffs are very steep here, so the homes above the cliffs cannot see the Beach below.
+Because of this, this Beach attracts the ‘clothing-optional kinda crowd.

-If you are interested in seeing this beach, you may start just north at Moonlight or D Street Beach of just south at Swami’s Beach.
+If you want to see this Beach, you may start north at Moonlight, D Street Beach, or south at Swami’s Beach.

 Swami’s State Beach

-Located right next to the Self-Realization Fellowship Center Temple and north of the San Elijo State Beach Campground, you will find the entrance to Swami’s Beach-Swami’s Seaside Park.
+You will find Swami’s Beach-Swami’s Seaside Park entrance, located right next to the Self-Realization Fellowship Center Temple and north of the San Elijo State Beach Campground.
 To be sure, this is another beach of Encinitas that the locals want to keep secret.
 Shhhhh.

-Three miles offshore, from Moonlight State Beach down to Cardiff State Beach, you will find the Swami’s State Marine Conservation Area (SMCA).
-Designated in 2012 this site purpose is to protect marine life by limiting the removal of marine wildlife from within its borders.
+From Moonlight State Beach down to Cardiff State Beach, you will find Swami’s State Marine Conservation Area (SMCA), three miles offshore.
+Since 2012, this site’s purpose has been to protect marine life by limiting the removal of marine wildlife within its borders.

-Swami’s beach is world-famous when it comes to surfing.
-At any time of the day, you will find other surfers up top checking out the action.
-There is a reef and kelp forest offshore, so diving and snorkeling are also popular.
-If you would like more detailed information on this beach, please go here.
+A reef and kelp forest are offshore, so diving and snorkeling are popular.
+If you would like more detailed information on this Beach, please see- Swami’s State Beach-Hidden Paradise

 San Elijo State Beach

-The San Elijo State Beach Campground is on top of the bluffs with the campsites overlooking the beach below.
-There are several stairways and ramps nearby connecting from the campgrounds down to the beach.
+The San Elijo State Beach Campground is on top of the bluffs, with the campsites overlooking the Beach below.
+Several stairways and ramps nearby connect from the campgrounds down to the Beach.

-Many reefs are right onshore here, so tide-pooling is popular as well as diving offshore in the kelp forests.
-This beach can be dangerous to swim in due to rip currents so be cautious.
+Many reefs are onshore here, so tide-pooling and diving offshore in the kelp forests are popular.
+This Beach can be dangerous to swim in due to rip currents, so be cautious.